LucaGiarr/drf-api-buy-sell/README.md

 - [Django-allauth](https://django-allauth.readthedocs.io/en/latest/installation.html): authentication library used to create the user accounts
 - [PostgreSQL](https://www.postgresql.org/) was used as the database for this project.
 - [Heroku](https://dashboard.heroku.com/login) - was used as the cloud based platform to deploy the site on.
-- [Responsinator](http://www.responsinator.com/) - Used to verify responsiveness of website on different devices.
-- [Bluebeam](https://www.bluebeam.com/) - Used to generate Wireframe images and to create the database schema design.
+- [PowerPoint](https://www.microsoft.com/it-it/microsoft-365/powerpoint) - Used to generate Wireframe images.
 - [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) - Used during the app development, including testing responsiveness and performance.
 - [Font Awesome](https://fontawesome.com/) - Used for the icons.
 - [GitHub](https://github.com/) - Used for version control and agile tool.